 Remember that with a VPN, you're using an encrypted tunnel and the company’s servers to go online, which means that your ISP can no longer see your browsing data.
 However, the VPN can.

 And despite whatever promises it makes about maintaining your privacy in no uncertain terms – let’s face it, every VPN website does this – the likelihood with some free services is that they may be playing fast and loose with your data, perhaps selling it to third-parties who are paying them for information on you (and other users) in order to, say, better target ads.
 Naturally, this completely defeats the idea of using a VPN to maintain your privacy online.

-- Save your cash with the best Black Friday VPN deals
+- Save your cash with the best Cyber Monday VPN deals

 Another danger with free options is that too many of the massed ranks of services out there are simply set up to make a quick buck and, as a result, may be badly implemented.
 They might be incompetent services that suffer from IP leaks or DNS leaks – issues that could compromise your anonymity or privacy online – and worse still, they could be outright malicious.